curegit/halftone-converter/README.md

 Pass `-` to specify standard input.

 Input images must be in a format that Pillow can read.
-Also, their color mode must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF, palette based images), or CMYK.
+Also, their color mode must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF, palette based images), PA (P with alpha), or CMYK.

 `--` can be used to terminate option parsing so remaining arguments are treated as positional arguments.